All Posts, Animals, Chickens, Farmstand

 Farm Fresh Eggs From Happy Hens

 All of our eggs have been laid by hens that are raised on pasture with free access to sunshine, fresh air, grass and bugs (although grass and bugs are hard to come by in the winter months!).
-The only time the chickens are kept in their coops is when the weather makes it unsafe to let them out for the day, like when there is a hurricane or a snowstorm.
+The only time the chickens are kept in their coops is when the weather makes it unsafe to let them out for the day, like when there is a hurricane, a snowstorm or bitterly cold temperatures.

-They have all day access to a commercial feed and fresh water and get a mix of whole grains and sunflower seeds as a treat each morning as well as of our kitchen scraps from the day before (mostly fruit and veggies) in the afternoons.
+They have all day access to a commercial feed and fresh water and get a mix of whole grains, corn and sunflower seeds as a treat each morning as well as of our kitchen scraps from the day before (mostly fruit and veggies) in the afternoons.
 In the gardening seasons, I grow food especially for them.
 They love zucchini, tomatoes and herbs, oregano especially.
-In the coming winter months, once I reclaim the space my Christmas tree is occupying, I’m planning to try growing fodder in an indoor greenhouse as well as sprouting some grains for them so that they can get the green food that they love so much but is lacking in the winter.

 Our Eggs